 WAF’s are often used to monitor the information being input into a webform or search tool.
 The WAF will be able to detect whether the data being input is legitimate or malicious (assuming it is configured correctly).
 For example, dates, post codes and product information may all be legitimate.
 But if you put code into that form with the intention of manipulating the application, you can sometimes find exploits that will give you direct access to the database that’s contained behind it.

 Having an additional layer of checks against the data being input will defend against things like database injections and buffer overflows.
 Having something at the application level validating input into the web fields becomes critically important especially when sensitive data is involved.
 No single firewall solution can provide your server with complete and all-round protection as it is vulnerable from both network and application attacks.
-Therefore, it is vital to have protection in both network and web application firewalls to achieve the ultimate defense in depth.
+Therefore, it is vital to have protection in both network and web application firewalls to achieve the ultimate defence in depth.

 So, in answer to our headline question ‘Is my hosting provider protecting my webserver?’ the response is: Possibly, but most likely only at a network layer.
 Naturally websites that get breached have hosting providers, as otherwise they wouldn't be trading online.
 Most hosting providers will tell you that a network firewall is enough to keep you protected, but this is not the case.
 A Web Application Firewall offers the extra layer of protection needed to keep you secure.
 If you're only running a WAF or only a network firewall, you're susceptible to an attack; both are required to fully protect your website.
 It doesn’t take long to find out what's protecting your website and it could save you the cost of a breach.